 8 Always meeting in the office

 We know life gets busy, and coming up with creative locations for your one-on-ones isn’t always realistic.
 However, research shows that you should take your meetings outside once in a while.
+(If you work remotely, this might going for a walk during your call!)

 For instance, a study at Stanford University found that people’s creative output increases by an average of 60 percent when they are walking, and creative juices continue to flow even when they sit back down shortly after a walk.